SinghKarminder/IoT-STM32CubeIDE/README.md

 ### Hardware Requirement
 The following hardware requirements apply:
-2 GB of RAM minimum
+2 GB of RAM minimum and
 4 GB of RAM recommended

 ## Product Installer